ayushpradhan-dev/audio-predictive-maintenance-mlops/README.md

 ```

 ### 3. Create the Conda Environment
-This project uses `conda-lock` to create a byte-for-byte identical environment from the `conda-lock.yml` file, ensuring reproducibility.
+This step is required for local development and to run the data processing/training notebooks.
+The project uses `conda-lock` for reproducibility.
 ```bash
 # Create the environment from the lock file
 conda create --name audio-mlops --file conda-lock.yml